Gunman suspected of killing nine in Germany found dead in home

 Another body was discovered at the home of the man in Hanau, a city east of the financial hub of Frankfurt where the shootings happened.

 “There are no indications that other suspects were involved,” police said in a statement.
-“One of the two dead people found is highly likely the perpetrator.”
+“One of the two dead people found is highly likely the perpetrator.
+The investigations into the identity of the victims and the perpetrator are ongoing.”

 Police raised the death toll to nine after one person succumbed to injuries.
 Their information suggested the gunman had committed suicide at his home after fleeing in a dark car, but the motive for the attacks is unclear.